Why Failure Is Healthy for Teens

 When your ego and identity are still forming, what might seem like small failures to others can cause heartbreak and self-blaming for teens.
 Whether it’s rejection by someone they’re crushing on, a poor score on the SATs, or a loss in a varsity game, teenagers take failure hard.

 However, the truth is that failure can offer much greater life lessons than success.
 But first, teens have to learn how to face failure head on.
+And as a parent, you have to learn to let them.

-Why Is Failure So Scary?
+Why Is Failure So Scary for Teens?

 There’s a word that means “fear of failure”: atychiphobia.
 Understandably, few teens are familiar with that word, but many of them experience it every day.

 Why are teens so driven to succeed and so anxious about not achieving everything they set out to do?
-There are many reasons, including
+There are many reasons, including:

 • Wanting to meet parents’ high expectations